Monte Carlo Tree Search (MCTS) in AlphaGo Zero

 In the beginning, MCTS will focus more on exploration but as the iterations increase, most searches are exploitation and Q is getting more accurate.

-Surprisingly, it does not use Q to compute the policy π.
+Surprisingly, it does not use Q to build the local policy π.
 Instead, π is derived from the visit count N.

 After the initial iterations, moves with higher Q value will be visited more frequently.
 It uses the visit count to calculate the policy because it is less prone to outliners. τ is a temperature controlling the level of exploration.
 When τ is 1, it selects moves based on the visit count.
 When τ → 0, only the move with the highest count will be picked.
 So τ =1 allows exploration while τ → 0 does not.